JosefHeel/josefheel.github.io/index.md

 aside: true
 ---

 Welcome to my personal website!
-With this appearance, I'd like to show you some things I do out of personal interest.
+With this appearance, I'd like to show some personal projects and other things I find interesting.
 It serves as an online portfolio as well as a "project diary".

 Here you can expect to find articles about projects including analog and digital electronics, microcontrollers, RF experiments, mechanics and CNC-machines, woodworking and more.
 I also occasionally write a blog post if I run in something worth blogging about.